MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

   /// is saved, and a Save/Update Password prompt is displayed.
   /// The default value is `FALSE`.
   /// This property has the same value as `CoreWebView2Settings.IsPasswordAutosaveEnabled`, and
   /// changing one will change the other.
-And all WebView2s that created with the same
+All `CoreWebView2`s with the same
   /// `CoreWebView2Profile` will share this property, so for the WebView2s with the same
   /// profile, their `CoreWebView2Settings.IsPasswordAutosaveEnabled` and
   /// `CoreWebView2Profile.IsPasswordAutosaveEnabled` should always keep in sync.